ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

           `addnode=mainnet.z.cash`
           `datadir=~/media/portableHD/.zcash`
           `server=1`

      * notice how we moved the datadir to the External SSD/HDD which has much more space availible.

-* Since the default .zcash folder location has been moved, we need to work around this using symbolic links:
+* Since the default .zcash folder location has been moved, we need to tell *zcashd* this by using symbolic links:

    `cp -rp ~/.zcash/* /new_dir `            // Make copy of datadir or supply with an external HD